[(1) The [FCA] may give notice in writing (a “restriction notice”) to a person in the following circumstances.

 (b) in relation to the shares or voting power, the [FCA] has given the person a warning notice or a decision notice under section 301G or 301I or a final notice which confirms a decision notice given under section 301G or 301I.

-(3) In a restriction notice, the [FCA] may direct that shares or voting power to which the
+(3) In a restriction notice, the [FCA] may direct that shares or voting power to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.